Rain Temple: Recording and production

-Rain Temple was produced by vaporwave musicians HKE and Telepath, both collaborating under the alias 2814, which was described by Marcel Foley as "one of the most innovative musical acts in recent memory."
-Their previous album, Birth of a New Day, had received wide critical acclaim from the vaporwave community and was highly praised by critics as an album that offers "years of peaceful healing to everybody who gives it a listen."
-The album was also frequently mentioned by HKE for its vaporwave-related themes that were not produced with samples, a feature which is often praised by him and also included in Rain Temple.
+Rain Temple was produced by vaporwave musicians HKE and Telepath, both collaborating under the alias 2814.

 In a 2015 interview with C Monster, a writer from the website Tiny Mix Tapes, HKE described the production process for the 2814 alias in detail, stating that either Telepath or him would start producing a track, "flesh out" ideas between the two, and then send it over the other.
 Then they'd "send it back and forth" until the track was fully constructed and they were satisfied with it, ending up with one of them finishing the mastering process.
 Then they'd "put it in the pile ready for album consideration."
 HKE praises this form of musical collaboration, stating that this process is generally "as 50/50 as you can get with collaborative work."
 He further stated that although a specific track's style might suggest who was the one with most impact on the production of that specific track, the production process is overall very balanced.
 He noted that producing music with Telepath was one of the greatest collaborating experiences he'd ever had, to the point where he was "so excited" after finishing the mastering process of a track for a new release that he had dropped his new laptop on the ground and broke the screen.

-Like in Birth of a New Day, Rain Temple was also frequently mentioned by HKE for its vaporwave-related themes that were not produced with samples, a feature which is often praised by him and also included in Rain Temple.
+Rain Temple was not produced with samples.
 In an interview with Christopher Towlyn from the website Neon Dystopia, HKE revealed that he used a program called Reason, a digital audio workstation for creating and editing music and audio, to produce Rain Temple, which made the musical collaboration easier than what would be normally expected as both musicians have a "firm understanding" of the software and generally make music in similar ways, which also facilitated the production process.
 Although HKE noted that he has produced music with various different musicians over his career, he again stated that working with Telepath is one of the most enjoyable experiences one can have while producing a music collaboration project.